Famous Delhi Street Food: A Guide for Beginners

 My first time having fruit chaat at Hira Laal Chaat Corner

 This is absolutely one of my all time favourite chaats.
 Fresh chunks of seasonal fruit are filled with a spicy mixture of black salt, cumin, lemon juice, chaat masala, chick peas and pomegranate seeds.
-What is not to love?
-It’s also a super healthy chaat.
+It’s a very healthy Delhi street food.

 Fruit chaat is also made with cucumber, sweet potato and tomato.
 Every time I’ve ordered it, the plate always includes one or two of these.

 The best place to get fruit chaat is Old Delhi.
-My go to spot is Hira Laal Chaat Corner in Chawri Bazaar.
-Don’t let the non-descript appearance fool you – this shop has been making fruit chaat for generations and is famous.
+If you explore Chawri Bazaar, go to Hira Laal Chaat Corner.
+Don’t let the non-descript appearance put you off.
+This shop has been making fruit chaat for generations and is the best in Delhi.

 Dahi Bhalla and Dahi Vada